 The good news is that there are tools out there that can help.
 Free budgeting tools such as that offered by Payactiv can help put you on the path to financial freedom.

 Payday loans and short-term installment loans prey on the desperation of people who need immediate access to cash.
+They’re not conducive to becoming financially secure.
 Lenders of small-dollar amounts typically charge close to 400% APR to borrowers.

 These loans have the potential to harm your credit score and lead to bad debt problems.